nirix/traq/README.md

 npm compile
 ```

+After that is complete, open the path to Traq in a browser and follow the
+installation steps.

 Licenses
 -------

 * Traq is released under the GNU GPL license, _version 3 only_.
+See the `COPYING`
+  file for more information.
 * Avalon is released under the Apache License 2.0.

 ### Terminated Licenses ###